nohuhu/keepssh/README.md

 reconnect attempts (default is 300).

 - `KEEPSSH_PIDFILE=<path>` will print the PID of the process to specified file.
-Use this process id to stop `keepssh`, like this:
+Use this process id to stop `keepssh`.

-    kill `cat /tmp/keepssh.pid`

 - `KEEPSSH_LOGFILE=<path>` will divert stderr to the specified file, including ssh output on stderr.
 When both log file and `-q` option are used, `keepssh` will create the file but won't print anything in it.

+- `KEEPSSH_NO_TIMESTAMP=1` will tell `keepssh` not to timestamp log file messages.
+This variable is only meaningful when `KEEPSSH_LOGFILE` is used;
+log messages on stderr are never timestamped.

 - `KEEPSSH_FIFO=<path>` will use the path (or mktemp pattern) to create named pipe where ssh stderr will be redirected.
 This is used on old systems where OpenSSH doesn't support ExitOnForwardFailure option and we have to parse its stderr for errors.
-Default is whatever your local `mktemp` comes up with.
+Default is whatever your local `mktemp` command comes up with.

 # Installation